11 Super Simple Money Moves to Grow Your Wealth in 2019

-Opening a savings account seems boring.
-I believe a savings account is the best tool to keep your finances on track.
+Opening a savings account seems boring but it’s the best tool to keep your finances on track.
 When I started paying off over $50,000 in debt, opening a savings account was the first thing I was told to do, and I’m glad I did.
 It allowed me to handle emergencies because they do happen, and it also helped me sleep at night.

-You want a bank that will let you open a savings account with no minimum balance and pay a decent interest rate.
+When choosing a bank, pick one that lets you open a savings account with no minimum balance and pays a decent interest rate.

-Synchrony Bank does this, allowing you to open with whatever you want and pays at least 1.85%.
-It doesn’t matter if you start saving with $5 or $50 per month, just start saving and build momentum.
+It doesn’t matter if you start saving with $5 or $50 per month, just start saving and build from there.

 I remember when I first started investing in the stock market.
 I was scared and knew nothing about investing.
-After reading a few books, I had the confidence to start.
-You may feel the same way and think you need to wait until you have a lot of money.
+After reading a few books, though, I had the confidence to start.
+If you feel the same way, you can start investing with little money and do quite well.

-You don’t have to wait.
-Ally Invest lets you open an account with no minimum balance requirement and has many tools to help you start investing.
-Ally Invest also only charges $4.95 per trade, which is the lowest in the industry!
+For example, Ally Invest lets you open an account with no minimum balance requirement and has many tools to help you start investing.
+Ally Invest also only charges $4.95 per trade, which is the lowest in the industry.